mostertg/ocaml-book/README.md

 ## Building

-This book uses [soupault](https://soupault.neocities.org) website generator.
+~~This book uses [soupault](https://soupault.neocities.org) website generator.
-You'll need the dev version now, some features are not yet in a release.
+You'll need the dev version now, some features are not yet in a release.~~

-For converting pages from Markdown to HTML it uses the `cmark` program.
+~~For converting pages from Markdown to HTML it uses the `cmark` program.~~ Use `pandoc` to convert to HTML or PDF.

 ## Reading

-A draft more or less in sync with the repo lives at https://ocaml-book.baturin.org I should setup a CI for it eventually.
+The original repo can be found at https://ocaml-book.baturin.org